-Brazil, famous for beautiful beaches and football skills.
+Brazil, famous for its beautiful beaches and football skills.
 And why not?
 They are 5 time FIFA world cup winners after all.
 But ever heard of Capoeira?
-Its another National sport of Brazil.
+It’s another National sport in Brazil.
 It is not very famous outside Brazil but I assure you that you will be a fan of it if you come to know enough about this deadly martial art name Capoeira.
-It’s a perfect combination of speed, balance, striking and unpredictable attacking.
+It’s a perfect combination of speed, balance, striking, and unpredictable attacking.

-By the end of the 18th century, the Capoeira practitioners or Capoeiraistas started to use this art of Capoeira illegally.
+By the end of the 18th century, the practitioners or Capoeiraistas started to use this art illegally.
 They started to work for the warlords.
 Some even worked with criminals as bodyguards and hitmen.
 So in 1890, the Brazilian government prohibited Capoeira in the whole country.
-After prohibition, any person caught practicing Capoeira will be tortured and mutilated by police.
+After prohibition, any person caught practicing Capoeira moves or Capoeira kicks will be tortured and mutilated by police.

 The Rise of Masters

 Finally, Capoeira was legalized once again in 1940.
 In 1944, Vicente Ferreira Pastinha established Centro Esportivo de Capoeira Angola (CECA).
-This center attracted many old traditional Capoeira practitioners and this style came to be called as Capoeira Angola or simply Capoeira.
+This center attracted many old traditional Capoeira practitioners and this style came to be called Capoeira Angola or simply Capoeira.
 After that, it kept on spreading to the different parts of Brazil through many academies.
 It also spread through the street performance of Capoeira.
-Even today, Capoeira is performed in the Brazillian streets and tourists get attracted to it a lot.
+Even today, Capoeira fights or kicks are performed in the Brazillian streets and tourists get attracted to it a lot.

-- Ginga: It is a basic stance for Capoeira in which a person keeps on moving from one side to another and catches a rhythm for the fight.
-It got a huge advantage as compared to the stance of other martial arts as it does not let your opponent set up any kind of attacks as you are continuously moving.
+Ginga: It is a basic stance in which a person keeps on moving from one side to another and catches a rhythm for the fight.
+It got a huge advantage as compared to the stance of other martial arts as it does not let your opponent set up any kind of attack as you are continuously moving.
 However, it requires lots of stamina as well for a long fight.

-- Queixeda: It is an aggressive move which is much similar to the hook kick.
-But because of continuous movement, its kicks are very hard to predict.
+Queixeda: It is an aggressive capoeira kick that is much similar to the hook kick.
+But because of continuous movement, capoeira kicks are very hard to predict.

-- Armada: It is same as that of the spinning hook kick of other martial arts like Taekwondo.
+Armada: This capoeira kick is the same as that of the spinning hook kick of other martial arts like Taekwondo.

-Today, Capoeira is one of the major attraction in Brazil.
+Today, it is one of the major attractions in Brazil.
 It is practiced in many parts of the world.
 Though it is not as much popular as other martial arts such as Taekwondo, Judo, and Boxing; but it is spreading a lot day by day.